 You may be able to have an MRI with an open machine that doesn't enclose your entire body.
 But open MRI machines aren't available everywhere.
 The pictures from an open MRI may not be as good as those from a standard MRI machine .

 Why It Is Done

 An MRI of the breast is done to:

 breast cancer.
 Breast MRI may be done when a mammogram or breast ultrasound scan cannot tell if a lump is cancer.

-- Check women who are at high risk for breast cancer.
-MRI may be recommended as a
+- Check women who are at increased risk for breast cancer.
+This includes women with:

-- Check breasts with inverted nipples for any sign of breast
+- Check breasts with nipple changes for signs of breast

 cancer.
 These changes include inverted nipples, nipples with scaly skin that flakes off, and nipples with abnormal discharge.

 - Check women with breast implants.
 MRI may be used to look for breast cancer or to check if the implant is leaking.